 - Stitch, an artisanal e-commerce solution that helps independent sellers create customized digital storefronts

-After a 14-day free trial, Zibbet provides a centralized location to build and update all your Zibbet-linked sales channels for $5 per month per platform (minimum two platforms).
+After a 14-day free trial, Zibbet provides a centralized location to build and update all your Zibbet-linked sales channels for $5 per month per channel (minimum two channels).
 Changes sync automatically across all channels, saving time and eliminating redundancy.

 Storenvy has one free plan and two paid plans: